OpenBfS/imis-iam/docker/README.md

 ```

 The configuration assumes a TLS endpoint is operated in front of the
 Compose stack, if used for production.
+The environment variable `PROTOCOLL`
+has to be set to `https` in this case.

 ## Keycloak